-Partners in life and business (The Village Voice even anointed them best restaurant couple of the year), Noffs says they'd tired of big city living after seven years and chose the central coast because they love the area and its proximity to family.
+Partners in life and business (The Village Voice even anointed them Best Restaurant Couple of the year in 2016), Noffs says they'd tired of big city living after seven years and chose the central coast because they love the area and its proximity to family.

 Bennett, who spent six years at Longrain before heading stateside, worked in the kitchen at The Fat Radish NYC before opening The Lucky Bee.